 On July 20, 2010, the KHRC approved a change in state regulations that would allow racetracks to offer pari-mutuel Historical Racing Machines ("HRMs"), which base their payouts on the results of previously-run races at racetracks across North America.
-Portions of previously-run races, the length of which is chosen by the player, can be viewed, and winning combinations are presented via video terminals through which the player may place wagers in the parimutuel betting pools available via the HRMs.
+Portions of previously-run races, the length of which is chosen by the player, can be viewed, and winning combinations are presented via video terminals through which the player may place wagers in the pari-mutuel betting pools available via the HRMs.
 Previously, only Oaklawn Park Racetrack, in Arkansas, offered the HRMs.
 On September 1, 2011, Kentucky Downs Racetrack opened an HRM facility with approximately 200 HRMs, and during February 2012, the KHRC approved the installation of 75 additional HRMs at such facility.
 On August 31, 2012, Ellis Park Racetrack opened a HRM facility with 177 HRMs.

 Despite the approval of the KHRC, there are questions with regard to the economic viability of the HRMs in a competitive wagering market such as Louisville, as well as the legality of regulations enacted.
 We do not expect to make any decisions on whether to pursue HRMs until both of these questions are answered.
 A declaratory judgment action was filed in Franklin Circuit Court on behalf of the Commonwealth of Kentucky and all Kentucky racetracks to ensure proper legal authority.
 The Franklin Circuit Court entered a declaratory judgment upholding the regulations in their entirety.
-The intervening adverse party filed a notice of appeal, and the KHRC and the racetracks filed a motion to transfer that appeal directly to the Supreme Court of Kentucky.
-On April 21, 2011, the Supreme Court of Kentucky denied the request to hear the case before the appeal is heard by the Kentucky Court of Appeals.
+The intervening adverse party filed a notice of appeal, and the KHRC and the racetracks filed a motion to transfer that appeal directly to the Supreme Court of Kentucky Court of Appeals.
 On September 1, 2011, the intervening adverse party filed an injunction action with the Kentucky Court of Appeals to grant emergency relief that would prevent Kentucky Downs Racetrack from operating its HRMs.
 The intervening adverse party's motions were denied by the Kentucky Court of Appeals.
-On June 15, 2012, the Kentucky Court of Appeals vacated the lower court's decision and remanded the declaratory judgment action back to the Franklin County Circuit Court.
-On July 16, 2012, the Kentucky racetracks, the KHRC and the Kentucky Department of Revenue filed motions for discretionary review with the Supreme Court of Kentucky asking the court to overturn the Kentucky Court of Appeals' decision and address the merits of the case.
+On June 15, 2012, the Kentucky Court.
+On July 16, 2012, the Kentucky racetracks, the KHRC and the declaratory judgment action back to the Franklin County Circuit Court.
+On July 16, 2012, the Kentucky asking the court to overturn the Kentucky Court of Appeals' decision and address the merits of the case.
 On January 11, 2013, the Supreme Court of Kentucky agreed to hear the case.